 Effects on Compliance in an Environment¶

-Compliance calculations (resource compliance, control compliance, and rule results) are recalculated at the next scan to reflect that the rule is disabled or enabled.
+Compliance calculations (resource compliance, control compliance, and rule results) are recalculated at the next scan to reflect only rules that are enabled.

-As a result, enabling and disabling rules may cause compliance events for resource evaluations:
+As a result, enabling and disabling rules may generate compliance events for resource evaluations:

 You may see that a noncompliant resource becomes compliant after all failing rules are disabled.